centreon/centreon-documentation/versioned_docs/version-23.10/reporting/installation.md

 > Make sure that the **centreonBIETL** batch only starts after the **eventReportBuilder**
 > batch has finished on the monitoring server (check the **/etc/cron.d/centreon** cron file on the monitoring server).

-The installation of Centreon MBI is now complete, see [the tutorial](../getting-started/analyze-resources-availability.md).
+The installation of Centreon MBI is now complete.
+See [the tutorial](../getting-started/analyze-resources-availability.md).